Mini Aussiedoodle Breed Information

 Like all dogs, adult Mini Aussiedoodles are prone to dental issues.
 It is recommended to brush their teeth regularly, daily if possible, and provide them with plenty of chew toys and dental sticks.

 Mini Aussiedoodles are generally energetic dogs.
+Their energy level matches that of their parents, which is most often high.
 They love to run around, play, chase, swim, hike, and take part in any fun outdoor activities.
 They like to spend their energy with games of fetch, Frisbee, and tag.
 They need about an hour of daily walks and some active playtime indoors to keep them happy, healthy, and in their best shape.
+Mini Aussipoos fit well with more active dog owners.

 Mini Aussiedoodles are a healthy dog breed.
 As a first-generation crossbreed, these puppies are less likely to develop any conditions that are common in Poodles and Mini Australian Shepherds.
 Poodles and Mini Aussies can suffer from allergies, cataracts, hip dysplasia, epilepsy, or thyroid issues.
 Although these conditions are very rare among Mini Aussiedoodles, it’s always best to be aware of them.
 Regular vet checks will ensure that any possible condition is caught early on and treated accordingly.